World Literature & Composition 2

-Comprehensive English class including intensive writing, grammar,
+Comprehensive English class including intensive writing, grammar, and literature

 minimum 6, maximum 16